 Anyone can submit a complaint against a professional holding an active CMCA.
 The complaint must be in writing and signed by the individual bringing the complaint.
 The requirements to submit a complaint are listed above.
-As a reminder, complainants must first seek a resolution with their association Board of Directors prior to filing a complaint with CAMICB.
-Documentation of this process and a statement of Board action must be provided with the complaint.

 Any of the following sanctions or combination thereof may be imposed: